Pablomg02/Pablomg02/README.md

 I am currently working on numerous projects related with my studies and specially with the sector in which I am envolved.
 One of those is **UVigo Aerotech**, the University of Vigo's Aero Design team where I am the Team Leader.
 Here, we design and manufacture wing-fixed drones with the aim of participate in international competitions and contest using modern engineering methods.

-Over the last few years, I have developed a strong interest in everything related to software solutions for the aerospace industry, such as computational fluid dynamics or advanced optimisation algorithms.
-But, on top of all these, I have developed a special interest in **artificial intelligence** and everything that relates it to engineering.
+My technical expertise spans flight mechanics, computer-based solutions like Computational Fluid Dynamics, and composites manufacturing.
+But what really excites me is the realm of **Artificial Intelligence**.
+I have foundation in developing AI algorithms, with hands-on experience in Python and MATLAB.
 That is why I am learning about this topic and looking to apply it on my own projects, which I hope to show you here :)

 <!--